Countability versus Computability: Equivalence of Recognizable and Enumerable

-By this definition, $S$ is enumerable iff $S$ is countable and either $S$ is finite or $S$ has a computable counting bijection.

-\begin{prop} If $S$ is countable but unenumerable, then there exists an uncomputable bijection and every counting bijection of $S$ is uncomputable. \end{prop} \Proof Since $S$ is unenumerable, $S$ must be infinite.
-Since $S$ is countable, there exists a bijection $f: \N\func S$ and $f$ must be uncomputable.
-For any bijection $g:\N\func S$, $g$ must be uncomputable, otherwise, $S$ becomes enumerable. \Endproof

-The existence of an uncomputable counting bijection is an open problem.
-If every countable set has a computable counting bijection, then ``enumerable'' is equivalent to ``countable''.

-The following two theorems show that a formal language is enumerable iff it is recognizable.
+The following two propositions show that a formal language is enumerable if and only if it is recognizable \cite{ZZ}.

-\begin{thm} Every recognizable formal language is enumerable. \end{thm} \Proof Suppose $L$ is recognizable.
+\begin{prop} Every recognizable formal language is enumerable. \end{prop} \Proof Suppose $L$ is recognizable.
 The case when $L$ is finite is trivial.
-If $L$ is infinite, by Theorem\,\ref{enumerator}$(b)$, we have an enumerator $M$ such that $L = E(M)$ and every printed string by $M$ is unique. $E(M)$ is countable because the order in which the strings are printed by $M$ defines a computable bijection $f: \N \func E(M)$.
+If $L$ is infinite, by Theorem\,\ref{enumerator}$(b)$, we have an enumerator $M$ such that $L = E(M)$ and every printed string by $M$ is unique, then $E(M)$ is countable because the order in which the strings are printed by $M$ defines a computable bijection $f: \N \func E(M)$.
 That is, for $n\in \N$, we compute $f(n)$ by algorithm $A(n)$ as follows: \begin{quote} {\bf Algorithm} $A(n)$: Let $c:= 0$ and simulate $M$.
 When a string $x$ is printed by $M$, check if $c=n$.
-If yes, return $x$; otherwise $c:= c+1$ and continue the simulation. \end{quote} Algorithm $A(n)$ will terminate because $E(M)$ is infinite and $c$, which records the number of printed strings by $M$, will reach $n$ eventually. $A(n)$ can be modified as $B(w)$ to compute $f^{-1}(w)$ for $w\in E(M)$: Instead of checking $c=n$, check if $x=w$ and, if yes, return $c$.
+If yes, return $x$; otherwise, $c:= c+1$ and continue the simulation. \end{quote} Algorithm $A$ will terminate because $E(M)$ is infinite and $c$, which records the number of printed strings by $M$, will reach $n$ eventually. $A(n)$ can be modified as $B(w)$ to compute $f^{-1}(w)$ for $w\in E(M)$: Instead of checking $c=n$, check if $x=w$ and, if yes, return $c$.
 Since both $f$ and $f^{-1}$ are total functions, $f$ is a bijection.
 Algorithm $A(n)$ is the evidence that $f$ is computable. \Endproof

-\begin{thm} Every enumerable formal language is recognizable. \end{thm} \Proof The case when formal language $L$ is finite is trivial.
-If $L$ is enumerable, then there exists a computable bijection $f: \N \func L$.
-We use $f$ to design an enumerator $M$ that prints strings $f(0)$, $f(1)$, $f(2)$, and so on.
+\begin{prop} Every enumerable formal language is recognizable. \end{prop} \Proof The case when formal language $L$ is finite is trivial.
+If $L$ is enumerable, then there exists a computable bijection $f: \N \func L$, Thus, we may use $f$ to design an enumerator $M$ that prints strings $f(0)$, $f(1)$, $f(2)$, and so on.
 It is evident that $E(M) = L$.
-By Theorem\,\ref{enumerator}$(a)$, $L$ is recognizable. \Endproof
+By Theorem~\ref{enumerator}$(a)$, $L$ is recognizable. \Endproof

-The following theorem combines the above two theorems into one and extends the result from formal languages to general sets.
+The following theorem combines the above two propositions into one and extends the result from formal languages to general sets \cite{ZZ}.

-\begin{thm} A set is enumerable iff it is computable. \end{thm} \Proof Let $S$ be any set.
-The case when $S$ is finite is trivial and we assume $S$ is infinite in the proof.